villez/vswiki/README.md

 versions of various tools, mainly Rails 4 (see the full list below) and some interesting techniques.

-**Note: in an early stage of development** - most likely won't fit anybody else's purposes than my own at this point, but you're of course free to take a look.
+**Note: the project is in an early stage of development** - most likely won't fit anybody else's purposes than my own at this point, but you're of course welcome to take a look.

 ## Scope and Non-Scope